-countries faced with a negative shock borrow from the rest of the world, allowing cross-country smoothing.
-The crisis showed the deep flaws in this thinking, but policymakers have been slow to rethink the paradigms they relied on.
+Finally, I use this set of analytic tools to examine the countries faced with a negative shock borrow from the properties of a few strategies based on industry practice, rest of the world, allowing cross-country smoothing. focusing on multiyear probability distributions of income, The crisis showed the deep flaws in this thinking, but values of prospects for different horizons, and suitability policymakers have been slow to rethink the paradigms they relied on.
 There is a need for a fundamental re-examination of the models.
-This lecture first describes the failures of the standard models in broad terms, and then develops the economics of deep downturns, and shows that such downturns are endogenous.
-Further, the lecture will argue that there have been systemic changes to the structure of the economy that made the economy more vulnerable to crisis, contrary to what the standard models argued.
-In particular, the lecture will explore how integration can exacerbate contagion; and how a failure in one country can more easily spread to others.
-There are conditions under which such adverse effects overwhelm the putative positive effects.
-Finally, the lecture will contrast the policy implications of our framework with those of the standard models; for instance, how capital controls can be welfare enhancing, reducing the risk of adverse effects from contagion.
+This lecture first describes the failures of the standard models in broad terms, and then Joseph E. Stiglitz develops the economics of deep downturns, and shows that such downturns are endogenous.
+Further, the lec-Imagining an Economics that Works: ture will argue that there have been systemic changes Crisis, Contagion and the Need for a to the structure of the economy that made the economy more vulnerable to crisis, contrary to what the standard The standard macroeconomic models have failed, by all models argued.
+In particular, the lecture will explore how the most important tests of scientific theory.
+They did not integration can exacerbate contagion; and how a failure predict that the financial crisis would happen; and when in one country can more easily spread to others.
+There are it did, they understated its effects.
+Monetary authorities conditions under which such adverse effects overwhelm allowed bubbles to grow and focused on keeping inflation the putative positive effects.
+Finally, the lecture will conlow, partly because the standard models suggested that trast the policy implications of our framework with those low inflation was necessary and almost sufficient for efof the standard models; for instance, how capital controls ficiency and growth.
+Advocates of capital market libercan be welfare enhancing, reducing the risk of adverse efalization argued that it would lead to greater stability: fects from contagion.